 Historian: Mark Toscano, Elayne Best

-One of Phish's lighter offerings, “Sleep” premiered at Neil Young’s Bridge School Benefit, debuting with the advantage of an acoustic setup.
-Played only sporadically since (and electric taboot), the song usually acts as a breather for the band and the audience, and occasionally as an opening encore tune.
+“Sleep” premiered at Neil Young’s Bridge School Benefit on 10/17/98, leveraging the advantage of an all-acoustic setup.
+Played only sporadically since, the song usually acts as a breather for the band and the audience, and occasionally as an opening encore tune.

 “Sleep” nicely describes the feeling of trying to remember thoughts and ideas generated during lucid sleep, immediately prior to waking.
-Both Tom and Trey penned the song during one of their writing and recording sessions at the legendary Stowe farmhouse.
+Tom and Trey penned the song during one of their writing and recording sessions at the legendary Stowe, VT farmhouse.
 Tom’s lyrics are some of his most evocative, and Trey’s wonderful main guitar line is a perfect marriage of simplicity and thoughtfulness in composition.

 "Sleep" from Bittersweet Motel